Shadowblazen/dynamodb-wrapper/README.md

 // fetches all pages of data from DynamoDB
 // promise resolves with the aggregation of all pages,
-// or rejects immediately if an error occurrs
+// or rejects immediately if an error occurs

 dynamoDBWrapper.query(sampleQueryParams)
     .then(function (response) {